ktorio/ktor-documentation/topics/elastic-beanstalk.md

 ### Step 1: Configure a port {id="port"}

 First, you need to specify a port used to listen for incoming requests.
 Elastic Beanstalk forwards requests to your application on port 5000.
 Optionally, you can override the default port by setting the `PORT` environment variable.
 Depending on the way used to [configure a Ktor server](create_server.xml), you can configure a port in one of the following ways:
-* If you've chosen the `embedded-server` branch with server configuration specified in code, you can obtain the environment variable value using `System.getenv` or use the default _5000_ value in a case an environment variable is not specified.
+* If you've chosen the [embedded-server](https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/embedded-server) sample with server configuration specified in code, you can obtain the environment variable value using `System.getenv` or use the default _5000_ value in a case an environment variable is not specified.
 Open the `Application.kt` file placed in the `src/main/kotlin/com/example` folder and change the `port` parameter value of the `embeddedServer` function as shown below:
    ```kotlin
    fun main() {
       embeddedServer(Netty, port = (System.getenv("PORT")?:"5000").toInt()) {